 Then, think about what sort of work is most gratifying for you.
 You might have a comfy spot as a senior project manager, but if you long to work in the creative field, then that burnout will be difficult to shake.

-Martin Seligman’s PERMA model (he’s a psychologist) explains that people require five essential elements in order to feel happy.
+Psychologist Martin Seligman’s PERMA model explains that people require five essential elements in order to feel happy.

 These are positive emotions, engagement, relationships (positive ones), meaning, and achievement.
 After you figure out what your values, think about how you can apply them to your job and career.